SaffronCode/SaffronCodeJS/README.md

 <br>
-***Notice that the divs you pass this component, should have a class and the class can be named and styled as you wish***
+***Notice that the divs you pass to this component, should have a class and the class can be named and styled as you wish***
 <br>
 <br>
 Properties: